-- a. in consultation with the Event Organizer, select a Co-Head Judge, if needed; - b. in consultation with the Co-Head Judge, if any, determine the composition of the Judge Teams and vessel pilots for each division; - c. in consultation with the Co-Head Judge, complete the running order to include: divisions, heats, start times, rider seeding order, Judge team, vessel pilots, and dock starters;
+- a. in consultation with the Event Organizer, select a Co-Head Judge, if needed; - b. in consultation with the Co-Head Judge, if any, determine the composition of the Judge Teams and vessel pilots for each division; - c. in consultation with the Co-Head Judge, complete the running order to include: divisions, heats, start times, rider seeding order, Judge team, vessel pilots, and dock starters; - d. in consultation with the Event Organizer and Co-Head Judge, if any, perform the duties set forth in Part 11, as to pre-event requirements, objections, and protests; - e. in consultation with the Event Organizer determine the best setup for the competition boat, to include surf system and ballast settings; - f. in consultation with the Event Organizer, determine the best course layout based on area constraints, distance between course markers, water depth, and protection from strong winds; - g. determine the process for communicating surf side switches and surf side transfers between the rider and the boat pilot

-- d. in consultation with the Event Organizer and Co-Head Judge, if any, perform the duties set forth in Part 11, as to pre-event requirements, objections, and protests; - e. in consultation with the Event Organizer determine the best setup for the competition boat, to include surf system and ballast settings; - f. in consultation with the Event Organizer, determine the best course layout based on area constraints, distance between course markers, water depth, and protection from strong winds; - g. determine the process for communicating surf side switches and surf side transfers between the rider and the boat pilot - h. in consultation with the Co-Head Judge, if any, ensure compliance with the results posting requirements set forth in 11.2.a.; - i. conduct the pre-event Judge's meeting, conduct the pre-event Rider's meeting, conduct the pre-event boat and jet ski driver's meeting; - j. enforce any provision of these Rules not otherwise expressly delegated to the Judging Teams; - k. may promote or demote riders into other competitive divisions (to prevent sandbagging); - I. assure compliance with safety rules set forth in Part 2; - m. may alter rules to fit the venue as appropriate subject to maintaining the integrity of the competition and the safety of all participants and spectators; - n. together with the Event Organizer may delay or cancel the competition to ensure a safe event.
-All rule changes should be made prior to start of competition after consultation with all event officials. - 9.1.2.
-Co-Head Judge - a.
-Duties and Responsibilities: Perform the duties of the Head Judge, if the Head Judge is unable, due to conflict of interest, unavailability or otherwise unable to perform the duties. - 9.1.3.
-Judging Teams - a.
-Duties and responsibilities: - i. shall each individually sum the scores of each category given to each competitor on the judge's scoring sheet, and may delegate to the scribe to compile the scores of all judges on board the competition boat;
+- h. in consultation with the Co-Head Judge, if any, ensure compliance with the results posting requirements set forth in 11.2.a.; - i. conduct the pre-event Judge's meeting, conduct the pre-event Rider's meeting, conduct the pre-event boat and jet ski driver's meeting; - j. enforce any provision of these Rules not otherwise expressly delegated to the Judging Teams; - k. may promote or demote riders into other competitive divisions (to prevent sandbagging); - I. assure compliance with safety rules set forth in Part 2; - m. may alter rules to fit the venue as appropriate subject to maintaining the integrity of the competition and the safety of all participants and spectators; - n. together with the Event Organizer may delay or cancel the competition to ensure a safe event.
+All rule changes should be made prior to start of competition after consultation with all event officials.

+9.1.2.
+Co-Head Judge

+a.
+Duties and Responsibilities: Perform the duties of the Head Judge, if the Head Judge is unable, due to conflict of interest, unavailability or otherwise unable to perform the duties.

+9.1.3.
+Judging Teams

-- ii. shall position all passengers for the best surfing wake; - iii. may permit or deny request to repair equipment on the competition boat.
-Every reasonable opportunity should be made to provide a reasonable opportunity for a rider to repair equipment; - iv. shall evaluate rider performance based on the scoring criteria and methodology set forth in Part 10.; - v. may disqualify competitors for unsportsmanlike conduct or other conduct disrupting or delaying the competition; - vi. may deem equipment as unsafe or unsuitable for the competition; - vii.shall assure compliance with the provisions of Part 2. and Part 11. of these rules delegated to Judging Teams; - viii. rulings on matters delegated for in-boat decision shall be final and not subject to protest. - b.
+- a.
+Duties and responsibilities: - shall each individually sum the scores of each category given to each competitor on the judge's scoring sheet, and may delegate to the scribe to compile the scores of all judges on board the competition boat; - ii. shall position all passengers for the best surfing wake; - iii. may permit or deny request to repair equipment on the competition boat.
+Every reasonable opportunity should be made to provide a reasonable opportunity for a rider to repair equipment; - iv. shall evaluate rider performance based on the scoring criteria and methodology set forth in Part 10.; - v. may disqualify competitors for unsportsmanlike conduct or other conduct disrupting or delaying the competition; - vi. may deem equipment as unsafe or unsuitable for the competition;

+- vii.shall assure compliance with the provisions of Part 2. and Part 11. of these rules delegated to Judging Teams; - viii. shall not permit coaching of any kind to be given to a competitor while on the competition course.
+This includes prohibiting any boat team member from giving tips on an individual maneuver and/or the composition of the competitor's run. - ix. rulings on matters delegated for on competition course decision shall be final and not subject to protest.

+b.
 Number and Roles: